Skip to content

 When a client sends a message back to the server on the connected WebSocket, Pode will automatically call Send-PodeSignal to re-broadcast the message back to all clients - or to a specific Path/ClientId if supplied by the sending client.

-However, you can add custom route logic for WebSocket paths using Add-PodeSignalRoute.
+However, you can add custom routing logic for WebSocket paths using Add-PodeSignalRoute.
 This is much like Add-PodeRoute, but allows you to run custom logic on paths for messages sent by clients.
-When you use a custom route, that route is responsible for calling Send-PodeSignal.
+When you use a custom Signal Route, it is responsible for calling Send-PodeSignal.

 Also like Add-PodeRoute there is a $SignalEvent object that you can use, which contains the client's message data, the raw Request/Response objects, etc.

-For example, the following signal route will broadcast the current date back to all clients, if the main client sends the message [date] on the /messages path:
+For example, the following Signal Route will broadcast the current date back to all clients connected to the Date WebSocket, when a client sends the message [date] on the /date WebSocket path:

 }